 For those who believe in working together on minor issues in a nonconfrontational manner might be offended by Lefty and Sativa Cross.

 Sativa Cross thus broadcasts from the front lawn of the New Jersey Statehouse as a mixed protest/podcast.
 They usually consume medical marijuana while doing so, which has improved.
-Because they set up at the Statehouse, it allows them to speak to legislators, aides, and officials who walk by.
+Because they set it up at the Statehouse, it allows them to speak to legislators, aides, and officials who walk by.
 They confronted former Governor Chris Christie this way.

 They have not been able to do the same with Governor Murphy.
 Before Christie left office, he set the Statehouse to undergo renovations, which have deprived Murphy of the Governor’s Front Office on the first floor of the Statehouse.
 His offices are down the street from the Statehouse, where they are not permitted to protest.